ShichengChen/ShichengChen.github.io/index.md

     - merged pull request(https://github.com/apache/incubator-singa/pull/444)

 - GPU memory management
-    - Achieve Singa %20-30 GPU memory usage save with only 2-5% extra computation time for popular networks such as ResNet, UNet, and VGG
+    - Achieve Singa 20-30% GPU memory usage save with only 2-5% extra computation time for popular networks such as ResNet, UNet, and VGG
     - To the best of our knowledge, we are the first one to try to save memory usage with very little extra computation time.

 - Audio Source Separation
     - Obtain accompaniment and vocals from mix music.
     - More detail on https://github.com/ShichengChen/Audio-Source-Separation

+- Multiview Hand Dataset
+    - Obtain hand joints by semi-supervised learning
+    - Our dataset provides depth, color images, and camera parameters.